GryNagel/booster-mr-2019/TASK1.md

 :information_source: The **Directional Light** is not needed for the HoloLens as it does not use lights.
 But you can keep it there if you want to.
 The **MixedRealityToolkit** is the configurations.
 The **MixedRealityPlayspace** contains the camera configurations, event system and Gaze provider.

-Save the new Scene by going to File -> Save scene as.
+Save the new Scene by going to **File -> Save scene as**.
 Give it a name and save it in the scenes folder.

 Click on the **MixedRealityToolkit** in the Hierarchy.
 The toolkit options will appear in the Inspector.
 Click on **Copy & customize**.